 Ed.D.
-Program College of Education Fayetteville State University 1200 Murchison Road Fayetteville, NC 28301-4298 (910) 672-1810 Application Deadline: To be considered for admission to the Ed.D.
-Program, applicants must submit all required application materials by April 1 for admission for the fall semester.
-Applications submitted after the deadline will be considered for admission for the following fall semester.
+Program College of Education Fayetteville State University 1200 Murchison Road Fayetteville, NC 28301-4298 (910) 672-1810 considered for admission for the following fall semester.
 Students are admitted by cohorts in the fall semester.
 For specific requirements and procedures for matriculation through the program, applicants should contact the director of the Ed.D. program or the department chair.